swatisingh26/technical-test/README.md

 # technical-test
-A basic level technical test for applicants for QA positions
+A basic level technical test for applicants for a QA position

 ----------------------------------------------------------------------------------
 The technical test has one goal and one rule: